Hamza-Sahapurwala/LearningVerilogPESU/README.md

-# This Git Repository Will Contains All The Weekly Lab Code Used For DDCO
+# This Git Repository Will Contain All The Weekly Lab Code Used For DDCO

 Thanks for viewing!!!